 Food Choices at Canopi

-We also tried Hook On restaurant at Treasure Bay for dinner but I find their style of zi char quite different from ours and didn’t fancy the food much.
-We wanted to order crabs but the waitress said they only have small crabs so we gave it a pass.
+We also tried Hook On restaurant at Treasure Bay for dinner but I find their style of zi char quite different from ours and didn’t fancy the food very much.
+We wanted to order crabs but the waitress said they only had small crabs so we gave it a pass.
 In the end, I only find their fried rice and grilled fish nice.

 At the end of our 3D2N in Canopi, the kids were all so reluctant to leave and wanted us to plan another trip back soon.
 I’m pretty sure we all feel the same given that all 3 families enjoyed the glamping experience and had a rejuvenating holiday.